Alzheimer's Documentary Series

 Even when I do it again, I re-experiencing it.

-If I can re-experience it, then, you communicate, spoke to the audience and to me, and that's my goal.
+If I can re-experience it, then communicate, spoke to the audience, and to me, and that's my goal.

 Let's go, get on vacation.

-I would stay in this rather than a hotel any day in my life because I can come in here, I feel safe.
+I would stay in this rather than a hotel any day in my life because I can come in here, I feel safe, I feel comfortable, I know where things are.

 >>Down here is where we go camping all the time.